sinteur/Rocket.Chat.Monitoring/README.md

 Then select your prometheus data source and click **Import**.

 The dashboard should start immediately displaying the system metrics from your machine/vm/vps.
-In the jobs drop down list,  you can select to monitor the different physical-machines/vms/vps you are monitoring  (assuming you have setup multiple jobs earlier).
+In the **job** drop down list,  you can select to monitor the different physical-machines/vms/vps you are monitoring  (assuming you have setup multiple jobs earlier).

 ![system metrics displayed by the dashboard](images/systemmetrics.png)